Azure-Samples/azure-ai-vision-sdk/README.md

 Support for others platform and programming languages (including Android, iOS, MacOS) is planned for future releases.

-If your platform and/or programming language is not listed above, your application will need to directly implement REST calls to the Vision service by using the [Image Analysis REST API v4.0 (preview)](docs/image-analysis/Image-Analysis-2023-02-01-preview-API-doc.md).
+If your platform and/or programming language is not listed above, your application will need to directly implement REST calls to the Vision Service using the [Image Analysis REST API v4.0 (preview)](docs/image-analysis/Image-Analysis-2023-02-01-preview-API-doc.md).

 ### API Reference Documentation